dshan12/ER-Dashboard/README.md

 ## Privacy / IP

 - 🚫 **No PHI**: all data is generated synthetically via stochastic simulation.
-- 🔒 **Private repo**: implementation code is kept private for commercialization potential.
+- 🔒 **Private repo**: implementation code is kept private for privacy.
 - ✅ **Evidence only**: this repo demonstrates outcomes, not source.

 ---